-When you’re trying to lose weight, you’re actually at an advantage because the world is full of opportunities for you to exercise.
+When you’re trying to lose weight, you’re actually at an advantage because the world is full of opportunities for you to exercise and get in a great calorie burning workout.

-But how many extra calories can you really burn in any of those extra activities?
+But most people want to know how many extra calories can you really burn in any of those extra activities.

-And how much weight will you actually lose?
+And also how much weight you can actually lose in the process.

 With that said, you can typically burn anywhere from 100 calories to 600 or more calories per hour long workout.